-We admire how the transitional living room featured above has an almost non-color gray that bounces off light while echoing the upholstery of the sofa and chairs while working as a neutral foundation for the many statement-making furnishings in the room, as the hue pushes the eye to move around the room rather than remaining locked on one single element.
+We admire how the transitional living room in New York City featured above has an almost non-color gray that bounces off light while echoing the upholstery of the sofa and chairs while working as a neutral foundation for the many statement-making furnishings in the room, as the hue pushes the eye to move around the room rather than remaining locked on one single element.

 Transitional Style Furniture